Lawrence–Dumont Stadium: 21st century

 The stadium underwent renovations in 2001 which brought improvements to the stadium sound system, new infield turf, a new outfield fence with tables behind it, and fresh paint to the seating area.

 The stadium was again renovated in 2011.
 It was one of the few stadiums in the world that features a natural grass outfield with an AstroTurf infield.
 This would change during the April 2011 renovation when the entire field (including the grass outfield) would be replaced with RamTurf.
 Other changes included all new lights, exterior cosmetic improvements, new infield turf, dugout expansion, and improvements to the concourse areas.

 It was home to the Wichita Wranglers minor league baseball team.
 The Wranglers left Wichita at the end of the 2007 season and moved to Springdale, Arkansas, where the team was renamed the Northwest Arkansas Naturals.
 The Wichita Wingnuts of the independent American Association most recently played at Lawrence-Dumont.

-In November 2018 the stadium was demolished to make room for the new Riverfront Stadium.
+In November 2018 the stadium was demolished to make room for the new Equity Bank Park.